 Students are responsible for their own behavior in college.
 As parents, we have raised them and prepared them for their college journey.
-We continue to be involved and to support our student, but she must make her own decisions and take responsibility for her actions.
-Our role, as a college parent, changes.
-However, as the coach on the sidelines, we can do much to suggest options to our student which will help guide her toward her success.
-Some students may need more reminding and guiding than others, but students will make choices which will determine their path.
+We continue to be involved and to support our student, but they must make their own decisions and take responsibility for their actions.
+Our role, as a parent, changes.
+However, as the coach on the sidelines, we can do much to suggest options to our student which will help guide them toward success.
+Some students may need more reminding and guiding than others, and students will make choices which will determine their path.

 - Go to class.
 Showing up really is half of the battle.
-Students not only learn the material by going to class, they learn about their professor and what she considers important, learn from other students in the class, and send a message to the professor that they care.
+Students not only learn the material by going to class, they learn about their professor and what each professor considers important, learn from other students in the class, and send a message to the professor that they care.

 - Know your way around campus.
 Encourage your student to find out what resources are available on campus and to take advantage of those resources.
-Encourage him to use a tutoring or academic support center, talk to his advisor, take advantage of all library resources and library research assistance, talk to a counselor if that would be helpful, and take full advantage of all that the college has to offer.
+Encourage your student to use a tutoring or academic support center, talk to their advisor, take advantage of all library resources and library research assistance, talk to a counselor if that would be helpful, and take full advantage of all that the college has to offer.

 - Seek help early.
-If your student is finding herself in difficulty – either academically, socially or emotionally, encourage her to get help early rather than waiting.
+If your student encounters difficulty – either academically, socially or emotionally, encourage them to get help early rather than waiting.
 Find a tutor or study group, talk to the professor, talk with the RA or Residence Director, visit the health or counseling center.
 Dealing with a problem early can prevent larger problems later.

 - Take some classes that you love.
 Almost all colleges have “all college” or general education requirements.
 There will also be requirements for your student’s major.
 There may be requirements for a minor if your student has one.
 Students can feel overwhelmed and focus only on what needs to be done.
 This is important and good.
-However, encourage your student to also do something that she loves and to do it early in her college career.
+However, encourage your student to also do something that they love and to do it early in their college career.
 Too many students think they need to wait until junior or senior year to take a “fun” class and by then are burned out.
-Encourage her to make room in her schedule for that dance class, art class, sports class, or whatever else might feed her passion for something.
-This will help her keep balance and give her an important outlet.
+Encourage them to make room in their schedule for that dance class, art class, sports class, or whatever else might feed their passion for something.
+This will help your student keep balance and give them an important outlet.

 - Do hard things.
-Encourage your student to stretch himself and try new and difficult things.
+Encourage your student to stretch and try new and difficult things.
 Success often comes best through meeting difficult challenges.
 Remind your student that failure (not necessarily failing a course, but even failing a course) is one of the best learning tools.
-If your student never tries anything difficult because he is afraid of failure or hard work, then his world will never expand.
-Remind him to welcome challenges.
+If your student never tries anything difficult because they are afraid of failure or hard work, then their world will never expand.
+Remind your student to welcome challenges.

 - Stay healthy.
-Remind your student that she will function best when she has had a reasonable amount of rest, exercise and relatively healthy food.
-Yes, your college student may manage on few hours of sleep, days of no exercise, and days of junk food, but remind him to at least try to sleep, exercise and eat in balance some of the time – especially during stressful times like exam time.
+Remind your student that they will function best when they have had a reasonable amount of rest, exercise and relatively healthy food.
+Yes, your college student may manage on few hours of sleep, days of no exercise, and days of junk food, but remind them to at least try to sleep, exercise and eat in balance some of the time – especially during stressful times like exam time.

 - Take some small risks.
 Encourage your student to take small steps toward larger goals.
-Ask a question in a class where the instructor intimidates her.
+Ask a question in a class where the instructor intimidates them.
 Talk to a difficult professor after class.
 Volunteer to work on a committee.
 Join an unusual club.
 Run for office in a club or student government.
-Stretch the limits of her comfort zone.
+Stretch the limits of their comfort zone.

 - Avoid nay-sayers.
 There will always be negative people.
 Your student does not need to spend time with them.
-They will color his experience.
-Encourage him to avoid people who are negative about almost everything.
+They will color your student’s experience.
+Encourage your student to avoid people who are negative about almost everything.

 - Engage in positive self-talk.
-Your student can coach himself in the direction of success.
-A good coach guides his athlete not only by telling him what he needs to improve, but also what he is doing well.
-Remind your student to consider what is going well, congratulate himself for decisions well made, recognize his strengths, and cheer himself on.
+Your student can coach themselves in the direction of success.
+A good coach guides an athlete not only by telling them what they need to improve, but also what they are doing well.
+Remind your student to consider what is going well, praise decisions well made, recognize their strengths, and cheer when things go well.

 - Tutor someone.
-If your student has a subject in which she is skilled, she can tutor someone struggling with that subject.
-Becoming a tutor might earn your student a bit of money, but more importantly it will increase her confidence and solidify her knowledge of the subject.
+If your student has a subject in which they are skilled, they can tutor someone struggling with that subject.
+Becoming a tutor might earn your student a bit of money, but more importantly it will increase their confidence and solidify their knowledge of the subject.
 Students who tutor others learn their college material better.

 None of these suggestions will work magic for your student.
 Not every student will be able to take advantage of all of them.
-But thinking carefully about choices, and making some wise decisions on a daily basis, can increase your student’s chances for success and increase his confidence.
-Don’t forget, as a college parent and coach on the sidelines, to congratulate your student often for the wise decisions she does make.
+But thinking carefully about choices, and making some wise decisions on a daily basis, can increase your student’s chances for success and increase their confidence.
+Don’t forget, as a college parent and coach on the sidelines, to congratulate your student often for the wise decisions they make.